 The title insurance companies still require the purchaser to file a quiet title claim prior to offering any title insurance on the property.
 As result, the purchaser of the property at the tax deed auction will be unable to sell the property through a title company and obtain insurance on the title.
 Most title companies will not require a quiet title action if four years has lapsed since the time of the tax deed auction.

 The purchaser of the property at a tax deed sale will also be required to quiet the title if they decide to obtain a loan to build on the property.
 Most lenders will not give someone a construction loan unless the title quiet action has been completed.

-Please contact this office for more information regarding quiet title actions and whether or not you need to have one completed.
+Please contact our real estate legal specialists for more information regarding quiet title actions and whether or not you need to have one completed.
 Quiet title action are relatively quick and inexpensive and handled on a flat fee basis.
 This office does provide high volume discounts on quiet title actions if you are an investor that is looking to have several properties quieted.
 We also know that many investors on vacant lots are dealing with smaller margins and attempt to work with them to best ensure those profit margins are not extinguished due to high legal fees and costs.